Leaders.com

 The Difference Between Intrinsic and Extrinsic Motivation

+When looking at the differences in extrinsic motivation vs intrinsic motivation, there are several key items to note.
 Intrinsic motivation differs from extrinsic motivation in that the motivation comes from within the individual.
 People who are intrinsically motivated engage in a behavior because they find that behavior is rewarding in itself.
-For example, if John works because he simply loves his job, that would mean he’s intrinsically motivated.
+For example, if John works because he simply loves his job, that would mean he has intrinsic interest in performing his professional duties.
 The financial reward, his pay, is merely an added bonus to what he already loves to do.
-For many people, intrinsic motivation is all the motivation they need to do something.
-They usually have a growth mindset where they enjoy developing their skills and talents.
+For many people, intrinsic interest of this type is all the motivation they need to do something and is often more effective for long-term work.
+They usually have a growth mindset where they enjoy developing their skills and talents, contributing to positive mental health.
+These same people practice self-determination theory.
+The basics of self-determination theory are that some people have a belief in themselves to be able to tackle any task and achieve any goal, thus giving them more independence.

 How Extrinsic Motivation Helps People